SoumyadipPaul01223322/gamma-logo-remover-website/README.md

 ## 📬 Contact

-Created with ❤️ by [Your Name]
+Created with ❤️ by [Soumyadip Paul]
-Feel free to reach out via GitHub or [your-email@example.com]
+Feel free to reach out via GitHub or [ironendgame2019@gmail.com]